 Add the egg to butter/oil mixture and stir to combine.
-Sift in the HGG ginger baking mix, cloves and nutmeg.
+Sift in the Velvety Baking Mix, ginger, cinnamon, cloves and nutmeg.
 Stir until well combined.
 Turn onto a lightly floured surface and gently knead until smooth.
 Shape into a disc.
 Cover with baking paper.
-Place in fridge for 1 hour to rest.
+Place in the fridge for 1 hour to rest.
 It’s much easier to work with when cold too.

 I found mine stayed crisp for about 3 days.

 I used xylitol icing sugar to ice them (and it’s a lot harder than it looks on pinterest!)

 1 egg white

 Here is a note from the Paleo mom on royal icing substitutes